djsimtech/blog/blog/_posts/2020-09-06-PowerShell Help.md

 ## Objective :mag:

-To document some use cases on how to the the Help System to find what you need in PowerShell
+To document some use cases on how to the the [Help System](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/get-help?view=powershell-7){:target="_blank"} to find what you need in PowerShell

 ## Prerequisites :white_check_mark:

 General Windows Operating System Knowledge

 PowerShell version 5 or higher

-We'll cover how to check your PowerShell version below {:.note}

 ## Using the PowerShell Help System